 - How easy is managing the renewal process?

 The vast majority of free SSL certificates need to be renewed every 90 days.
-Let’s Encrypt are good for 90 days, but they recommend renewing every 60.
+Let’s Encrypt are good for 90 days, but it’s recommended to renew every 60.

-Buypass stands out from the crowd because they offer a free SSL certificate that’s good for 180 days.
+Buypass stands out from the crowd because of its free SSL certificate that’s good for 180 days.
 This means people have to renew it twice a year, as opposed to four times.